OpenSwitchNOS/openswitch-ops/docs/OpenSwitch_Modular_Configuration_design.md

 dependency tree and includes/excludes all dependent packages both external and OpenSwitch specific.
-In cases where a repository hosts multiple sub-features or if a key-value parameter has to be passed on, build flags are passed to repository level make environment.
+In cases where a repository hosts multiple sub-features or if a key-value parameter has to be passed on, build flags are passed to repository level make environment via recipe files.

-The above tasks are handled by few custom scripts that run inside OpenSwitch Yocto build as part of "make" target.
-A typical flow is summarized below:
+The above tasks are handled by custom scripts that run inside OpenSwitch Yocto build as part of "make" target.

-* User runs "make menuconfig" and saves .ops-config
-* User kicks off "make"
-* Parse .ops-config.
-Enabled Kconfig symbols (=y) are added to IMAGE_FEATURES
-* Check if enabled feature maps directly to a repository.
-If yes, then add FEATURE_PACKAGES and initialize it with one or more yocto packages
-* If enabled feature doesn't map to any repository (i.e. a sub-feature), then modify repo specific recipe to pass relevant flags to make environment
-* If a Kconfig symbol is a key-value pair, then modify repo specific recipes to pass relevant information to make environment

 ### OVSDB-Schema
 ----------------